Sienci-Labs/Resources/superlongboard/slb-welcome.md

 - Standard Arduino Uno as the ‘brains’ of the board
   - Powers all board IO via 5V 0.5A supplied over USB from the tethered computer
-  - [Grbl](https://github.com/gnea/grbl/wiki)-based: a well performing and efficient CNC firmware built by Simen, Sonny and many other open-source community contributors, setting the stage for the existence of nearly all hobby CNCs to-date
+  - [Grbl](https://github.com/gnea/grbl/wiki)-based: a well performing and efficient CNC firmware built by Simen, Sonny and many other open source community contributors, setting the stage for the existence of nearly all hobby CNCs to-date
 - Accepts 12-48V for all non-IO but shipped to use a 24V 10A power brick
 - 4, solder in-place standard TB6600 driver boards (X, duplicated Y, and Z-axis control)
   - <https://toshiba.semicon-storage.com/us/semiconductor/product/motor-driver-ics/stepping-motor-driver-ics/detail.TB6600HG.html>